dackst/nayuta/notes.md

 * Encent Mage -> Ancient Mage
 * Bullmajiro -> Bullmadillo (a charging armadillo)
 * Bullgatorio -> Purgatorio (I don't know where the bull comes from here, it's just a dragon)
-* Rideleon -> Rideron (a humanoid robot that transforms into a bike, hence "rider". has no lion form)
+* Rideleon -> Riderion (a humanoid robot that transforms into a bike, hence "rider". has no lion form)
 * Warcat -> Werecat
 * Beowulf -> Werewolf
 * Zoropino -> Zorropino (Spanish for fox + pine)